sr781/England-Region-Guessing-Game/README.md

 # England-Region-Guessing-Game
 This goal of this game is to correctly guess all the regions of England.
-This project demonstrates effective use of the Pandas library, csv files and data manipulation
+This project demonstrates effective use of the Pandas library, csv files and data manipulation.

+How to install:

+(1) Download as zip

+(2) Unzip file

+(3) Open with an IDE
+#
 ![image](https://user-images.githubusercontent.com/96390217/184439735-074e59e9-7241-4b71-9099-08fe7c1409cb.png)

 Figure 1: The start of the game where the user is prompted to enter a guess